Pentucket recognized for music education

 Responses were verified with school officials and reviewed by the Music Research Institute at the University of Kansas.

-"Music education intrinsically encompasses the uppermost levels of Bloom’s Taxonomy and the 4 C’s of 20th Century Learning (critical thinking, collaboration, creativity and communication) to foster higher-order thinking skills in its students," David Schumacher, district director of jazz, said.
+"Music education intrinsically encompasses the uppermost levels of Bloom’s Taxonomy and the 4 C’s of 20th Century Learning (critical thinking, collaboration, creativity and communication) to foster higher-order thinking skills in its students," said David Schumacher, district director of jazz.

 "In no other academic subject are these crucial opportunities as prevalent or ubiquitous," he continued.
 "Nor does any other subject offer as clear and innate a path to social and emotional wellness for students.
 There has never been a more important moment to support music and the arts."